Emergency Contraception

 Where can I get it?

-One option for students is to obtain emergency contraception from the Wellness Learning Center.
-The Wellness Learning Center is open Monday, Tuesday, Thursday and Friday from 9-4 and Wednesdays 9-7, while school is in session.
+• One option for students is to obtain emergency contraception from the Health Services at the Wellness Center, many times at a reduced cost.
+The Wellness Center is open Monday through Friday 8-4pm (closed 12-1pm) while school is in session during the regular academic year.

-Most drug stores in Maine carry over-the-counter emergency contraception.
-The cost varies, but ranges from $40-$60 dollars and cannot be billed to health insurance because it's not a prescription.
+• Most drug stores in Maine carry over-the-counter emergency contraception.
+The cost varies, but ranges from $40-$60 dollars and cannot be billed to health insurance when it is not a prescription.

-All services at the Wellness Learning Center are confidential.
+All services at the Wellness Center - Health & Counseling Services - are confidential.
 We will not share any information about your healthcare with anyone without your permission.